alexdangelo/alexdangelo-old.github.io/resume.md

 title: Resume of Alex D'Angelo
 xsubtitle: Hi, my name is Alex
 ---
+Well-rounded software engineering leader.
+I build collaborative, effective engineering teams and help develop leaders, all in service of making great products.

+I foster a supportive environment where it is my belief and experience that being open and vulnerable leads to deeper connections, growth from taking risk, and a stronger team overall.

 ### PayScale, Seattle, WA — Software Development Manager ###
 ##### *Jan 2018 - Feb 2020* #####